Close

 • 30 days: Mexico, Panama, Costa Rica, Guatemala, Honduras, El Salvador, Nicaragua, Dominican Republic, Jamaica, Trinidad and Tobago

-• Regional agreements: All South American countries (MERCOSUR and associated members) receive extended stays
+• Regional agreements: All South American countries receive visa-free entry

 Passport Requirements

-All travelers must present a passport valid for at least 6 months from entry date.
-No specific blank page requirement exists, but ensure adequate space for entry stamps.
+All travelers must present a passport valid for at least 6 months from the date of arrival.
+Passports must be in good condition and valid for the period of stay.
+While no specific blank page requirement is mandated, ensure adequate space for entry stamps.

 Transit Passengers

-Transit passengers remaining in the international zone and continuing within 24 hours typically don't need a visa.
-However, some nationalities require airport transit visas - verify with Chilean consulates if uncertain.
+Transit passengers remaining in the international zone and continuing within 24 hours typically do not need a visa.
+However, some nationalities require airport transit visas.
+Verify with Chilean consulates if uncertain about your specific situation.

 Visa Required